Acts 21

 Paul arrives in Jerusalem.
 The brethren receive him gladly.
 There is no coldness here, no rejection.
 James and the elders are delighted to hear of what God has done among the Gentiles through Paul's ministry.
 But there is also a problem brewing.
 The thousands of Jewish believers are zealous for the law.
 They have heard that Paul teaches Jews in the Diaspora to abandon Moses and the circumcision.
 The rumor is both true and false - Paul teaches grace over legalism, but he has not said Jews should not circumcise.
 Perception, in a crowd, becomes reality.

-Zealous for the law - they are not hostile yet, but they are protective.
-The law is their heritage, their identity, the thing that marks them as God's people.
-If Paul's teaching is seen as an attack on the law, they will rise up to defend it.
-James and the elders understand this.
-They love Paul, but they also know their people.
+These thousands are not hostile yet, but they are fiercely protective.
+The law is their heritage and their identity, the very thing that marks them out as God's people.
+Touch it and you touch them.
+If Paul's teaching reads to them as an assault on Moses, they will rise to defend it.
+James and the elders see this clearly.
+They love Paul, and they know their own people, and they are trying to keep the two from colliding.

 Paul is asked to demonstrate that he walks orderly and keeps the law.
 The request is political, a way to defuse the rumors and calm the crowd.
 Paul agrees.
 He will enter the temple, sponsor the vow, submit himself to the ritual, and in doing so, he will testify that the rumors are false.
 What he does not know is that the ritual will be interrupted, and his walk in the temple will not end in peace.